Korean Seon

-History of Seon
+History

 During the Goryeo dynasty Jinul strongly influenced Korean Buddhism.
 He was the first monk to be appointed a national teacher and advisor by the king, having written a book presenting the Seon tradition from the Song dynasty.
 And this Seon tradition preserved well to this day, after Taego Bou brought his Dharma transmission to Goryeo.

-The Joseon dynasty suppressed Buddhism in favour of confucianism.
+The Joseon dynasty suppressed Buddhism in favour of Confucianism.
 In spite of the suppression, Hyujeong wrote about the three religions (Seon Buddhism, Confucianism, Taoism) in the Joseon dynasty from Seon point of view.
 He also succeeded to the Dharma transmission.
 During the Japanese invasions of Korea (1592–98), Hyujeong and Yujeong commanded guerrilla units of monks and took part in diplomacy.

 Under annexation by Japan most monks were forced to marry - this lasted about 40 years until the act of purification.
 During those times, masters like Gyoengheo and Mangong kept Dharma transmission alive.

 21st century, the few left this Dharma transmission. "남진제 북송담'(南眞際 北松潭) (Jinje to the south, Songdam to the north)." is well-known phrase in Korean seon tradition these days.
 Others are Seungsahn, Daewon.